dandelion/dandelion.github.io/datatables/features/ajax/customrequest.md

 <br />
 #### Using Thymeleaf
-Using Thymeleaf, you can use the {% reftml table dt:serverdata%} table attribute.
+Using Thymeleaf, you can use the [`dt:serverdata`](/datatables/ref/thymeleaf/table.html#dt:serverdata) table attribute.
 It works the same way than with JSP.
 Pass the name of the previous Javascript function.

     <table id="myTableId" dt:table="true" dt:url="/persons3" dt:serverside="true" dt:serverdata="myAjaxRequest">
         <thead>